-All wells drilled or repaired in Hamilton County are required to be permitted and drinking water wells must be sampled before being released for use.
+All wells drilled or repaired in Hamilton County are required to be permitted and drinking water wells should be sampled before being released for use.
 Well permits must be obtained from the Hamilton County Health Department.
-Applicants may receive a Well Water Permit Application from the Health Department or by downloading a copy of the permit application (PDF).
-The application must be accompanied with any applicable fees and a site plan, which includes the following:
+Applicants may receive a Well Water Permit Application from the Health Department or by downloading a copy of the permit application (PDF)

 If you have any questions regarding wells and safe water supplies, please feel free to contact the Hamilton County Health Department.